007jiang3/minilog/README.md

 #include "minilog.hpp"

 int main() {
-    // Initialize the logger with a log file name, log level threshold, and whether to log
+    // Initialize the logger with a log file name and
+    // whether to log asynchronously(default is true).
-    // asynchronously.
-You must init the logger before any logging.
+    // You must init the logger before any logging.
     MINILOG_INIT("mini.log"); // same as "MINILOG_INIT("mini.log", INFO, true)"

     // Enable logging to console(default is true)